Fraternalilab/POPScomp/README.md

 ## Software

 ### Packages
-Since POPScomp 3.0 (04.2019), the packages *POPSC*, *POPSR*, *FunPDBe* and *Docker* are part of the POPScomp project.
+Since POPScomp 3.0 (04.2019), the modules *POPSC*, *POPSR*, *FunPDBe* and *Docker* are part of the POPScomp project.
 1. *POPSC*: A GNU Autotools package of the POPS C program that computes SASA for a given structure.
 2. *POPSR*: An R package containing an R program that
     - splits complexes into single and pair components to compute buried SASA using POPSC and
-    - provides a Shiny server as interface to the POPScomp (C and R) programs.
+    - provides a Shiny server as interface to the POPScomp (POPSC and POPSR) programs.
-3. *FunPDBe*
-Scripts to run POPScomp over the PDB database and feed the output into the FunPDBe project.
+3. *FunPDBe*: Scripts to run POPScomp over the PDB database and feed the output into the FunPDBe project.
 4. *Docker*: A Docker image is under development and scheduled for version 3.1.